 Reasons for this include:

 While property syndicates may be suitable as part of an investment portfolio, there are other options that enable you to invest in property, such as managed funds or listed property funds like listed property trusts.

 1. It can be hard to get your money back if you need it

 Property syndicates don’t usually have a fixed term.
 This can make it difficult to get your money back if you need it, as there is no active market available for on-selling your investment.

 Syndicate managers don’t have to return your money if you need it, but they might help you sell your unit(s) to another investor.
 If you do this, you may have to pay fees.
 You may also have to sell them for less than you paid, especially if returns have dropped since you first invested.
 Otherwise you’ll need to wait until the property is sold, any loans repaid and the syndicate is wound up.

 2. You may have to invest more money

 As a part-owner of the property, you will share responsibility for its costs and debts.
 These are divided by the number of units in the syndicate, and investors pay their share based on how many units they own.

 Investors in property syndicates pay fees to cover specialist services such as property management, legal and financial services.
-This can result in high fees that may increase even further over time.
+This can result in high fees that could increase even further over time.